static-analysis-engineering/CodeHawk-Binary/chb/ast/doc/api.md

 Instructions, like statements, have a locationid that can be used to relate the statement to a location in the binary.

+Instructions in the high-level representations can be linked to instructions at the low-level.
+The construction methods have an optional argument low_level_instrids to record this relationship.
+A link can also be made directly with the method <code>addto_instruction_mapping</code>.

 #### Construction methods provided